2nd International Workshop on Musical Metacreation (MUME 2013)

-Held at the Eighth AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE’13)
+Held at the Ninth AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE’13)

-We are delighted to announce the 1st International Workshop on Musical Metacreation (MUME 2012) to be held October 9, 2012, in conjunction with the Eighth AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE’13).
+We are delighted to announce the 2nd International Workshop on Musical Metacreation (MUME2013) to be held October 14 and 15, 2013, in conjunction with the Ninth Annual AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE’13).
 MUME2013 builds on the enthusiastic response and participation we received for the inaugural workshop in 2012 — this year the workshop has expanded to 2 days.

-Computer technology has become a valuable tool in the modern composition, production and performance of music.
-Thanks to continued progress in artistic and scientific research, a new possibility is emerging in our musical relationship with technology: Generative Music or Musical Metacreation, the design and use of computer music systems which are “creative on their own”.
+Thanks to continued progress in artistic and scientific research, a new possibility has emerged in our musical relationship with technology: Generative Music or Musical Metacreation, the design and use of computer music systems which are “creative on their own”.
 Metacreation involves using tools and techniques from artificial intelligence, artificial life, and machine learning, themselves often inspired by cognitive and life sciences.
-Musical Metacreation suggest exciting new opportunities to enter creative music making: discovery and exploration of novel musical styles and content, collaboration between human performers and creative software “partners”, and design of systems in gaming and entertainment that dynamically generate or modify music.
+Musical Metacreation suggests exciting new opportunities to enter creative music making: discovery and exploration of novel musical styles and content, collaboration between human performers and creative software “partners”, and design of systems in gaming and entertainment that dynamically generate or modify music.

 We have observed a strong and sustained growth of the field of generative music and more generally Musical Metacreation.
 Until this point, the work has been presented across a range of venues in related fields, including the International Computer Music Conference (ICMC), the International Conference on Computational Creativity (ICCC), Sound and Music Computing (SMC), EvoMusArt, Generative Art, the symposium of the International Society for Music Information Retrieval (ISMIR) and other AI- and entertainment computing or computer-music conferences.
-We feel it is time to gather experts and specialists in a more focused arena, to define, explore and push forward the boundaries of Musical Metacreation.
+We felt it was time to gather experts and specialists in a more focused arena, to define, explore and push forward the boundaries of Musical Metacreation.
 Our inaugural workshop last year was met with enthusiasm and received 31 submissions with a 55% acceptance rate.
 With MUME2013 we continue the vision of MUME as an ongoing series.

-- The workshop will be a one day event including:
+- The workshop will be a two day event including:

-Presentations (technical, demo, and position) will be 20 minutes long for questions and answers.
+Presentations (technical, position and demo) will be 20 minutes long for questions and answers.
 Also, reviewers will be asked to propose one or two critical but general questions related to the submission that could be asked to the authors after their presentation to stimulate discussion.

 - We encourage paper and demo submissions on topics including the following: